About The D*List

 Editor

 Olivia Shivas (she/her) has worked in the media industry for a decade, both in the disability sector and in the mainstream media.
-As Editor, her job is to write, commission and curate content for The D*List.
-Olivia has Malaysian and Scottish roots and lives with muscular dystrophy.
+As Editor, her job is to write, commission and curate storytelling for The D*List.
+Olivia has Malaysian and Scottish roots and is a third generation disabled person living with muscular dystrophy.
 She is passionate about authentic storytelling, bringing disability rights to life, perfecting her combos at boxing class and creating excellent gingerbread houses.

 -